betsalel-williamson/genai-specs/steering/standards-decision.md

 - **Context Preservation**: Capture the situation that led to the decision
 - **Consequence Awareness**: Document both positive and negative outcomes
 - **Traceability**: Link to related decisions and documents

+## Document Creation and Storage

+New Architecture Decision Records (ADRs) should be created by copying this `standards-decision.md` file as a template.

+**Storage Location and Naming:**
+- All ADRs should be stored within the `docs/decisions/` directory.
+- **Filenames** should follow a numerical prefix and descriptive `kebab-case` format (e.g., `0001-choose-database-technology.md`, `0002-implement-authentication-strategy.md`).
+This ensures chronological ordering and easy identification.

+This structure ensures that ADRs are organized logically, are easily discoverable, and provide a clear historical log of decisions.